-Only the original poster of content will see the content flagged as adult and have the ability to appeal.
+Note that only the original poster of content will be notified if it gets flagged as adult and given the ability to appeal.
 Reblogs of flagged content are not appealable, but they will show up in your flagged content list.

-If content has already been reviewed by one of our trained experts, then it is not appealable, and will say so in the banner on the post.
+Also, if content has already been reviewed by one of our trained experts, then it cannot be appealed, and will say so in the banner on the post.

-You can check and see if your blog is marked as explicit per our old policy in your visibility settings.
-If your whole blog was incorrectly flagged as explicit, or if you have since removed the adult content, you can file an appeal at http://tumblr.com/support by following these steps:
+You can check and see if your blog is marked as explicit per our old policy (before December 17, 2018) in your visibility settings.
+If your blog was incorrectly flagged as “explicit,” or if you have since removed the adult content, you can file an appeal at http://tumblr.com/support by following these steps:

 - In "What's going on?" select "Blog incorrectly marked as explicit."